-The Staff Illness and Accident Record in Appendix 10 is available on the Queensland Health website.
+The Staff Illness and Accident Record in Appendix 12 is available on Council's website.

 What are the health and hygiene responsibilities of food handlers?

 Food handlers must take all practicable measures with personal hygiene and cleanliness to minimise the risk of food contamination, they must: